cortezaproject/corteza-docs/config/ExternalAuth.md

 external-auth auto-discovery corteza-iam https://satosa.didmos.crust.example.tld --enable
 ```

-This will autodiscover and auto-configure new OIDC provider.
+This will auto-discover and auto-configure new OIDC provider.
-If entry with this name already exists it will override it.
+If an entry with this name already exists it will override it.

 Using `--enable` will enable the new provider and external authentication feature.